Mehedi529/Todo-web-application/README.md

   - EditTodo: Edits an existing to-do item based on the provided index, title, and description.
   - SetCurrentPage: Sets the current page for pagination.
   - SetItemsPerPage: Sets the number of items to display per page.

+## Utility
+- Local Storage
+  - The local storage utility provides functions to save and load the application's state to and from the browser's local storage.
+This ensures that the to-do items persist even after a page refresh or when the browser is closed and reopened.

+## Pagination Behavior
+- The application includes functionality to automatically navigate to the previous page if all items on the current page are deleted.
+This ensures a smooth user experience by preventing the display of an empty page.